AustinJVC/Commander/README.md

 - LOG_CHANNEL_ID: The channel ID of the logging chat in your server.
 Commander will automatically send logging information to this channel.
 Please make sure Commander has access to this channel.

 ### Run Script
-Boom! you're done.
-Simply run the script and everything should work as intended.
-If that isn't the case, send me an email and I'll help you out.
+Boom!
+You're done.
+Run the script and everything should work as intended.
+Send me an email and I'll help you out if that isn't the case.

 ## Features: